QuantumPlasmaMPIK/PairBeamFEL/README.md

 - coupling to the near-field / far-field diagnostic strategy used throughout the paper

 Only the relevant source subtree is included here, so this folder should be understood as the code-level component of the reproducibility package rather than as a standalone re-distribution of the full upstream [SMILEI]((https://github.com/SmileiPIC/Smilei)) project.

+#### 1.2. `MODIFICATIONS.md`
+This file briefly lists the summary of changes, so the differences between the customized and baseline (v5.1) Smilei source code.

+#### 1.3. `SLURM_run.sh`
+Example batch script for running a job with SLURM manager at high-performance cluster (HPC) in Max Planck Institute for Nuclear Physics.
+This file should not be considered as reference; it is just a demonstration to show how we use SLURM workload manager while running the Smilei executable with multiple tasks & cores efficiently.

 ### 2. `Analysis_Scripts/`
 This directory contains the **Python post-processing and figure-generation scripts**: